 To create an AMI from a running Amazon EC2 instance

 Make sure that US East (N. Virginia) is selected in the region selector of the navigation bar.

 In the navigation pane, click Instances.

-On the Instances page, right-click your running instance, and then click Create Image (EBS AMI).
+On the Instances page, right-click your running instance, and then click Create Image.

-In the Create Image dialog box, fill in a unique image name and an optional description of the image (up to 255 characters), and then click Yes, Create.
+In the Create Image dialog box, fill in a unique image name and an optional description of the image (up to 255 characters), and then click Create Image.

 Amazon EC2 terminates the instance, takes images of any volumes that were attached, creates and registers the AMI, and then relaunches the instance.

 The Create Image dialog shows the AMI ID.
 Make a note of it; you will need it in a later task.